taekwondodev/go-REST-Authentication/README.md

 ## Database

 I use postgreSQL for the project.
-At the start of your container instance will run the init script.
-It contains a table for the user with username and password as attribute.
+At the start of your container instance will run the migration script.
+It contains a table for the user.

 ## Docker